 Drs.
 Medvecky and Fulkerson agree that recovery is typically very successful, particularly now with advanced understanding of relevant anatomy and safer surgical techniques.
 Dr. Fulkerson has developed an improved, anatomic method for patella stabilization called medial quadriceps tendon-femoral ligament (MQTFL) reconstruction that is less traumatic, anatomically precise, and safer (no drill holes in the patella).

 What makes Yale Medicine’s approach to the treatment of kneecap instability unique?

 Yale Medicine Orthopedics & Rehabilitation offers extensive experience in the treatment of knee instability, says Dr. Medvecky.
 “The anatomy of this part of the knee is relatively under-appreciated, especially because the injury occurs somewhat infrequently,” he says.
 “Knee instability can be confused with other conditions of the knee, particularly if it’s not a visible, full dislocation.”

+Yale Orthopaedics is at the forefront nationally and internationally in the precise diagnosis and treatment of knee instability currently, adds Dr. Fulkerson.
 Because Yale New Haven Hospital is a tertiary center, complex cases are often referred there.
 The corrective surgery is complex, so a surgeon’s expertise is invaluable to maximize success and reduce the risk of complications.
-“So if a patient needs surgery, it can be in a patient’s best interests to have it done by a specialist with extensive experience,” Dr. Medvecky says.
+“So if a patient needs surgery, it can be in a patient’s best interest to have it done by a specialist with extensive experience,” Dr. Medvecky says.